mintkii/cannonball/README.md

 ---------------

 CannonBall is coded in C++ and makes use of the SDL 2 and Boost libraries.
+**Do not use this fork to port to other platforms.** Please use the original repository instead.

 * Install your favourite C++ environment.
 * Install [CMake](http://www.cmake.org/).
-This will generate your platform and compiler build files.
+Verify that CPack is also installed with it.
 * Install the [Boost Library](http://www.boost.org/) with Homebrew, or any other method.
-Boost does not need to be compiled, as only the header libraries are used.
 * Install the [SDL Development Library](https://www.libsdl.org/download-2.0.php) with Homebrew, or any other method.
-* Extract the Cannonball code somewhere.
+* Extract the CannonBall code somewhere.
 * Check the macos.cmake file, and make modifications if necessary.

 Build
 -----

-Run CMake to generate the relevant build files for your compiler.
+* Run CMake to generate the relevant build files for your compiler.
 You can optionally pass -DTARGET=filename to pass a custom .cmake file.
-The default target is macOS.

-Then, compile using your chosen compiler.
+* Compile
+* Run CPack to create a full, usable .dmg file.